 NOTICE: Do not operate this system on brand new batteries.
-See Section 3.1 for the initial check on the electrolyte level of new batteries.
-Complete 4 to 5 charge cycles before using the system.
+Complete 4 - 5 charge cycles before using the system.

 System is to be used only after fully charging the batteries and batteries are warm.

 The fill tube assembly which is used for adding water to the battery pack consists of a fill tube, one end having a filter screen, the other having a female coupler and a rubber squeeze bulb.